AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 .. role:: ada(code)
    :language: ada

-Welcome to the second lecture on using GNATprove to perform program analysis.
-This lecture presents the second type of analysis which is use to perform proof of program integrity.
+This section presents the proof capability provided by the GNATprove tool supporting SPARK.
+In this section, we focus on the simpler proofs that are needed for program integrity.

 For its soundness, this analysis relies on the prerequisite of having performed flow analysis and a user should not proceed further if there are still unanswered flow analysis messages for their program.
 The primary objective of performing proof of program integrity is to ensure the absence of any runtime error during the program's execution.

 Run-Time Errors